Skip to contents

 Value

-A data.table or SpatVector with downscaled climate variables.
+A SpatRaster, a data.table or SpatVector with downscaled climate variables.
 If gcms is NULL, this is just the downscaled reference at point locations.
-If gcms is provided, this returns a downscaled dataset for each point location, general circulation model (GCM), shared socioeconomic pathway (SSP), run and period.
+If gcms is provided, this returns a downscaled dataset for each point location, global climate model (GCM), shared socioeconomic pathway scenario (SSP), model run, and period.

 Details